 Why this excuse doesn’t work on God: This excuse doesn’t work on God because, like I said in last week’s blog (just not Yet.), He will wait out our silence.
 We, as humans, get tired of the silence and however painful it may be, we eventually move on.
 God doesn’t move on, He waits patiently for us to speak to Him again.
 He continues to whisper His love into our hearts, to shower us with signs of His love for us.
 He’s not fooled by our silent treatment, He is just waiting for us to come around.

 How to move on: This one is pretty easy: talk to God.
 Yell at Him if you must.
 I can promise you that all your anger, hurt, resentment, even hatred of God won’t hurt Him.
 Jesus took it all on the cross – could you really think of anything more painful than that?
 He knows your anger, hurt, etc. already, but there is healing in voicing it to Him.
 It is the same in human relationships – isn’t it healing to just let all of your anger out?
 Yell into a pillow?
-[I’m not saying you should go yell at everyone who has ever irritated you so that you can find healing.]
 It is the same with God – let Him have it.
 Maybe you think He’s stopped talking to you…open a Bible.
 Have you seen the size of that thing?
 He never shuts up!
 Read the diaries of the saints and the things He revealed to them, He never shuts up!
 And I mean that in a loving way, but God never stops telling you, showing you just how much He loves you and how He longs for you to be open with Him.
 He wants you to be happy, eternally happy!
 Yes, you are a child of God…that doesn’t mean you have to act like a child and give Him the silent treatment…throw a temper tantrum with Him and guess what?
 You won’t get a time-out!
 Communicate with Him!

 Bonus!
 Random thought/realization: when you find your true love silence won’t ever be an issue.
 The one you love, the one God made for you won’t allow you to hide in your silence, nor will you allow them to hide in their silence.
 By the grace of God you’ll want to know each others’ thoughts and hearts and souls.
 Even if one of you tries the silence or the “I’m fine” or “I’m not thinking about anything” excuse, God will allow you to see each others’ hearts and persist in a loving way until the truth comes out.
 Communication…its all God wants from us, and it what we desire from others.